Joan Collins: Marriages and family

+Random House Court case

+In the 1990s, Collins was embroiled in a high-profile legal battle with the publisher Random House, which was televised daily on Court TV.
+Collins had signed a two-book deal with the company for $4 million and they had given her a $1.2 million advance.
+In September 1991, Collins delivered a 690-page manuscript of a novel entitled The Ruling Passion to Random House.
+However, the publishing firm deemed the manuscript to be of poor quality and demanded the return of the $1.2 million advance they had paid to Collins, claiming she had failed to deliver completed books as per her contract.
+Collins countersued, arguing that her contract required her only to submit a "complete manuscript" not an "acceptable" one.
+Since she had turned in two novels to the publishing company, A Ruling Passion in 1991 and a second novel, Hell Hath No Fury, in 1992, as her contract stipulated, she felt Random House owed her the rest of the $4 million.
+She contended that Random House had not provided the editorial assistance she had expected.

+Her Random House contract, negotiated by agent Irving Lazar, required that she be paid even if her completed manuscripts were not published.
+When the case was finally heard in February 1996, a court determined that Collins could keep the advance given to her plus a further $1 million for the first completed manuscript, but that the publisher did not have to pay for the second manuscript, since it was essentially a reworking of the first.

 Political views

 Collins was a supporter of Prime Minister Margaret Thatcher, and was invited to attend her funeral on 17 April 2013.
 She also said: "I'm a big monarchist and I love the Queen."
 In 2004, it was announced she had become a Patron of the UK Independence Party, though she later said this did not necessarily mean she would vote for the party.
 In 2013, she supported British withdrawal from the European Union.
+In October 2023, Collins publicly condemned the Hamas attack on Israel, describing it as "barbaric" and "completely vile".
+Referring to the 7 October attacks, she stated that she could not think of anything that had upset her more, besides the September 11 attacks.

 Honours

 Collins was appointed Officer of the Order of the British Empire (OBE) in the 1997 New Year Honours for services to drama and advanced to Dame Commander of the Order of the British Empire (DBE) in the 2015 New Year Honours for services to charity.

 She was given a star on the Hollywood Walk of Fame in 1983.